A participants guide to tuttle101

 Tuttle can be a goad, a check, a sounding board, and a source of inspiration and support.
 Overlapping circles of people sharing interests – shaping ideas; creating more than the sum of their parts.

 Tuttle draws its name from the renegade heating engineer and suspected terrorist Archibald Tuttle (played by Robert De Niro) in Terry Gilliam's 1985 dystopian science fiction black comedy film Brazil.
+Tuttle turned rebel because he couldn't stand all the paperwork and restrictions of bureaucracy.
+Sound familiar?

-There’s no hierarchy, membership, name badges or even business cards.
+At tuttle101 there’s no hierarchy, membership, name badges or even business cards.
 Simply come along, be open-minded and if nothing else enjoy the atmosphere.
 Over time you’ll form trusted, valued and inspiring relationships – you'll get out what you put in!

 To accommodate those who can't participate during weekdays an occasional evening tipple101 usually involves beer or wine (soft drinks are also available).